THEMES OF THE

 Here’s a snapshot of every book of the Bible.

 The Bible is one book made up of 66 books.
 Each book has a major theme that emphasizes an aspect of God’s character or a way he is working to carry out his perfect plan.
-What follows is an attempt to capture these themes.
-These themes are certainly required me to make a few tough choices, but I hope you’ll be helped by considering them.
+What follows is an attempt to capture these themes it's simplest form.

 God reveals himself through his Word.
 When he speaks, he teaches us what he is like, how he acts, and how he desires us to respond.
 As a whole, the Bible is about God.
 It’s about God the Father displaying his glory through God the Son by the power of God the Holy Spirit.

 - Gospels: Manifestation